p4535992/foundryvtt-choices-plus/wiki/api.md

 - **token**: The token (if present on the current scene), referenced to the actor.
 - **character**: The character is the actor reference to the one setted to the specific player (cannot be the same of the actor reference).
 - **event**: The javascript event passed from the module to the macro.
-- **args**: Additional arguments passed form the moduel to the macro.
+- **args**: Additional arguments passed from the module to the macro.